FarelRA/linux-tkg-repo/README.md

 ## Disclaimer

 Use custom kernels at your own risk.
 We recommend creating backups and testing in a non-production environment before full deployment.

-We hope you enjoy exploring these enhanced schedulers and their impact on your Linux experience!